jaju/lucene-clj/README.md

 # org.msync/lucene-clj

-A Clojure wrapper for Apache Lucene
+A Clojure wrapper for Apache Lucene.

+Note: **UNSTABLE** API.
+No releases yet.

 ## What?